-Mr. Holdren's agreement provides that if his employment is terminated by us without cause or if he resigns for good reason (as such terms are defined in the agreement), Mr. Holdren will be entitled to severance pay equal to one year of base salary and target bonus, payable over the 12-month period following termination, along with continuation of medical and dental benefits during such 12-month period.
+Mr. Holdren's agreement provides that, if his employment is terminated by us without cause or if he resigns for good reason (as such terms are defined in the agreement), Mr. Holdren will be entitled to severance pay equal to one year of base salary and target bonus, payable over the 12-month period following termination, along with continuation of medical and dental benefits during such 12-month period.
 In addition, all outstanding equity grants shall accelerate.
 Mr. Holdren is also entitled to coverage under our directors' and officers' insurance policy for six years following his termination, subject to specified exceptions and limitations.
-All other Company-provided perquisites and benefits will be subject to the treatment provided under the terms of the applicable plans or programs.
+All other Company-provided perquisites and benefits are subject to the treatment provided under the terms of the applicable plans or programs except that, if Mr. Holdren is employed for the full five-year term of his current senior management agreement and his employment is terminated subsequently, he and his spouse will be entitled to obtain medical, dental and vision benefits offered by the Company to employees, at their own expense, to age 65.
 Mr. Holdren is entitled to one year's base salary and target bonus, payable over the 12-month period following his permanent disability, along with acceleration of all outstanding equity and continuation of medical benefits for six months.
-Mr. Holdren's outstanding equity will accelerate so that it is 100% vested and his family will receive six months of medical benefits if his employment is terminated due to his death.
-The Company has also agreed to purchase term life insurance for Mr. Holdren equal to his base salary and target bonus.
+Mr. Holdren's outstanding equity will accelerate so that it is 100% vested, and his family will receive six months of medical benefits if his employment is terminated due to his death.
+The Company has also agreed to purchase life insurance for Mr. Holdren equal to his base salary and target bonus and to pay his designated beneficiary an amount equal to the death benefit upon his death.

 Mr. Holdren's senior management agreement provides Mr. Holdren with certain change of control benefits.
-Pursuant to the agreement, if Mr. Holdren's employment is terminated within the 24 months following a change of control (as defined in the agreement), either by us without cause or by Mr. Holdren with good reason, which includes not being the chief executive officer of the successor entity, all of his unvested equity awards will immediately become vested and exercisable and he will be entitled to severance pay of three times the total of his then-current base salary and target annual bonus.
-In the event of such termination, he will also be entitled to a pro-rata bonus for the year during which his termination occurs, 36 months of benefit continuation, and, if necessary, an excise tax gross-up payment.
+Pursuant to the agreement, if Mr. Holdren's employment is terminated within the 24 months following a change of control (as defined in the agreement), either by us without cause or by Mr. Holdren with good reason, which includes not being the chief executive officer of the successor entity, all of his unvested equity awards will immediately become vested and exercisable, and he will be entitled to severance pay of three times the total of his then-current base salary and target annual bonus.
+In the event of such termination, he will also be entitled to a pro rata bonus for the year during which his termination occurs, 36 months of benefit continuation and, if necessary, an excise tax gross-up payment.